Top things you have to do in Cape Town before you die or at least once – as a visitor and local.

 The Mother City, as Cape Town is affectionately known, boasts an endless list of exciting things to do.
 From climbing the one of the New 7 Wonders of Nature (Table Mountain) to shopping at one of South Africa’s most popular shopping centre’s (V&A Waterfront), this city has it all.
 Which is why it comes as no surprise that there are a few mandatory to-dos that kind of prove that you’ve been here and that you’ve done every single thing that every person that talks about Kaapstad says you ‘absolutely have to do’.

-So it goes without saying that this list is a must for Capetonians and tourists alike, to make sure that they get some of the best things that this sea side metropolis has to offer, and that leaves no guesses as to why this city topped the New York Times’ list of 52 Places to go in 2014.
+So it goes without saying that this list is a must for Capetonians and tourists alike, to make sure that they get some of the best things that this sea side metropolis has to offer, and that leaves no guesses as to why this city topped the New York Times’ list of 52 Places to go.

 1) Try a Gatsby – Cape Town’s signature super loaf, which is usually stuffed with slap chips and a range of other fillings like polony, steak, atchar, and much more!